Get insider access

 Lineup

 DeathAdder: The DeathAdder series is a close counterpart to the Razer Viper and offers similarly high-end performance.
-The most recent version is also an ultra-lightweight wireless mouse designed for high-level competitive play.
+The latest version is also an ultra-lightweight wireless mouse designed for high-level competitive play.
 The difference between the two lineups comes down to shape, as the DeathAdder series of mice have exclusively right-handed shapes and are comparatively better suited to a somewhat larger hand overall.

 Recent Updates